stephenredfield/InstructorResources/ProctoredExams.md

 ### Minimum Open Window

 The Online CS Program has determined a bare minimum accessibility window of four days for exams, at least one of which should be on a weekend.
-This allows the greatest availaibility for our students, who otherwise may not be able to set aside enough time for a fair attempt.
+This allows the greatest availability for our students, who otherwise may not be able to set aside enough time for a fair attempt.

 ### Begin and End Exam when you will be Available